BitsACM-W/ACM-W-Recruitment-Tasks-2020/README.md

 7. After completion, push your code to github.
 Futher instructions will be given later.
 8. The deadline for the tasks is Thursday, 5pm.

+##### P.S.
+You need get acquainted with the use of GitHub now - https://towardsdatascience.com/github-primer-for-dummies-e8d307e52b6d.
+Check out this on how to get started!
 #### We recommend you try new things and do the tasks on your own.
 This is a great learning opportunity for each one of you, but do ask in case you feel stuck or encounter any problems.
 All the best :)